leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 Without knowing exactly how this macro is implemented this behaviour will be very confusing to whoever might be debugging an issue based on this.
-The rule of thumb for when to use a macro vs. other mechnanisms like elaboration is that as soon as you are building real logic like in the 2nd macro above, it should most likely not be a macro but an elaborator (explained in the elaboration chapter).
+The rule of thumb for when to use a macro vs. other mechanisms like elaboration is that as soon as you are building real logic like in the 2nd macro above, it should most likely not be a macro but an elaborator (explained in the elaboration chapter).
 This means ideally we want to